OldUnreal/UnrealTournamentPatches/README.md

 #### Linux Installation

 The **Linux** version of our patch is only available as a tarball.
 To install, unpack the tarball **on top of an existing installation** of Unreal Tournament.

+**Note:** Our patch includes several 3rd party libraries, including SDL2 and OpenAL-Soft.
+These libraries were built and tested on Debian-based systems.
+However, if you run a non-Debian-based distribution and if you run into any trouble (e.g., audio not working), we highly recommend that you delete libSDL2 and libopenal from your UnrealTournament/System folder and install your distribution's version of SDL2 and OpenAL-Soft instead.
+Please contact your distro maintainer for instructions.

 No other actions are needed to install the patch.

 #### macOS Installation